 - Finish 9 or more credits of graded honors courses with a grade of B or better

 - Earn 6 of the 9 credits in honors courses: HONB110, HONB200, HONB210, or one honors course offered by another college on campus

 - Maintain an overall GPA of 3.0 or higher

 - You may earn up to three credits by completing an honors contract in a non-honors course

 2023 Winterterm Honors Experience Course in Hawaii

-Second-year Hillyer College Honors students are eligible to enroll in the Hawaiian Honors Experience Course taking place in January 2023 on the island of O’ahu and the University of Hawaii campus.
+Second-year Hillyer College Honors students are taking the Hawaiian Honors Experience Course in January 2023 on the island of O’ahu and the University of Hawaii campus.